Your day-by-day itinerary

-Search for wild tigers in a tropical jungle scattered with crumbling forts and nostalgic hideouts made for maharajas.
-Set off on sunrise and sunset safaris to spot endangered caracals, grazing sambar deer and crocodiles patrolling hidden lakes.
-It’s a surefire way to feel utterly lost in the jungle.
+Search for wild tigers in a tropical jungle scattered with crumbling forts and nostalgic hideouts made for Maharajas.
 Ranthambore National Park is one of the best places to see wild tigers in the world.
-What’s more, it’s an area steeped in exotic atmosphere and natural beauty.
 Race across untamed jungle in the twilight, keeping your eyes peeled for tigers, wild boar, sloth bears and Indian gazelles.
-Scour rocky plateaus, visit the overgrown 10th century fort and stare out over the scrub from hunting pavilions.
+It’s a place packed with atmosphere and natural beauty.

 Desert Forts and Clay Huts

-Explore dust-swirled desert towns, sleep in traditional clay huts and visit richly coloured merchant palaces in one of India’s most remote and mystic regions.
-It’s a brilliant way to veer off the beaten track and get a glimpse of real life in the Indian desert, where age-old values and traditions thrive.
-You’ll travel from the golden fort of Jaisalmer through the vast Thar desert towards the ‘Red City’ of Bikaner, a lively desert outpost steeped in frontier atmosphere.
-Next, you’ll move on to remote pockets of Shekhawati, a once-important region on the caravan route, filled with clusters of brightly coloured havelis, or decadent merchant mansions.
+Explore dust-swirled desert towns and sleep in a traditional clay hut in one of India’s most remote and mystic regions.
+You’ll travel from the golden fort of Jaisalmer through the vast Thar desert towards the ‘Red City’ of Bikaner.
+Next, you’ll move on to remote pockets of Shekhawati, a once-important region on the caravan route, filled with clusters of brightly coloured havelis.